ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * Burr

    **CHECK** location "Trap located at Furnace at the tidal limit, at 3 km from the sea, on one of the outflow from lough Feeagh."

    *NOTE* Though you provided a new value for 2018 it not different from last year.

 * Feal

    **MISSING** I have no idea where the trap is, help me please.
 Also provide a description of the trap (distance to the sea ...) and coordinates in decimal degree

+   **CHECK** In the metadata you say that FEALE is trapping partial while it is currently classified as trapping total.
+I didn't change, will change if you can confirm that.

 * Maig

    **MISSING** Though I have found the river, I have no idea where the trap is, help me please.
 Also provide a description of the trap (distance to the sea ...), and coordinates in decimal degree

   **MISSING**  Recruitment was not provided last year, please provide 2018 recruitment value.

 * ShaA

    *NOTE* Though you provided a new value for 2018 it not different from last year.

 * Shap

    *NOTE* Though you provided a new value for 2018 it not different from last year.